Five Strategies to Bring Your Community Health Needs Assessment to Life

-Having completed more than 200 community health needs assessments (CHNA) and implementation strategies with health care organizations, public health departments and community collaboratives, we know how important it is to make sure your CHNA is not sitting unread on a bookcase or website.
+Having completed hundreds of community health needs assessments (CHNA) and implementation strategies with health care organizations, public health departments and community collaboratives, we know how important it is to make sure your CHNA is not sitting unread on a bookcase or website.
 Besides being painful for those of us who put so much effort into these documents, it’s also a great loss for the community who lose the insights contained in those pages.

 Turning your CHNA into a living document is a powerful way to support community health improvement and population health efforts that truly benefit the community.
 Here are five strategies to make it happen.

 1) Engage leadership and board of directors

 Anyone who has worked for a hospital or in public health knows how hard it can be to get a topic in front of leadership.